SheikhSahil-SDE/MCA_NEW/FINAL_YEAR/Project_ideas/idea_04.md

 K8s Monitoring: Use Lens or the Kubernetes Dashboard to show pods spinning up and down in real-time as you flood the system with data.
 Frontend: Build a simple React/MERN dashboard that displays the final "Processed Data" from your database.
 Suggested Project Timeline
-Week 1: Infrastructure setup (EKS/Minikube & SQS).
+<br>Week 1: Infrastructure setup (EKS/Minikube & SQS).

-Week 2: Lambda development and Kinesis integration.
+<br>Week 2: Lambda development and Kinesis integration.

-Week 3: Containerizing the Worker and deploying to K8s.
+<br>Week 3: Containerizing the Worker and deploying to K8s.

-Week 4: Implementing KEDA and fine-tuning the Scaling triggers.
+<br>Week 4: Implementing KEDA and fine-tuning the Scaling triggers.

-Week 5: Idempotency logic with DynamoDB and UI Dashboard.
+<br>Week 5: Idempotency logic with DynamoDB and UI Dashboard.